Pineapple-Works/CappyHappy-Hub/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+description: Create a detailed bug report to help us improve
-title: "[DETAILED DESCRIPTIVE BUG NAME]"
+title: "[DETAILED DESCRIPTIVE SHORT BUG NAME]"
-labels: bug
+labels: [bug]
-assignees: ''
+assignees: []

----

-**Describe the bug**
+body:
+  - type: markdown
+    attributes:
+      value: |
+        <p align="center"><em>Thank you for filing a bug report!</em></p>

+        > [!IMPORTANT]
+        > - Please provide descriptive titles.
+Bad titles do more harm than good.
+        > - Please search existing issues to avoid creating duplicates.
+        > - For enhancement requests, please use the Feature Request form instead.
+        > - Please describe the issue clearly and provide steps to reproduce it along with screenshots, videos, or logs if possible.

+  - type: textarea
+    id: bug-description
+    attributes:
+      label: Describe the bug
-A clear and concise description of what the bug is.
-Not "it's broken" or "it looks weird" - something like "when Cappy poops, the pooping sound loops infinitely while continuing its behaviour, until you quit the app."
+      description: Provide a clear, detailed, and concise description of the bug.
+Avoid vague titles like "it's broken or "doesn't work".
+      placeholder: eg. When Cappy poops, the sound loops infinitely until you quit the app.

-**To Reproduce**
-Steps to reproduce the behaviour.
-If possible, try to make it so these steps *always* lead to the bug (or tell us otherwise):
+    validations:
+      required: true

+  - type: textarea
+    id: steps-to-reproduce
+    attributes:
+      label: Steps to reproduce
+      description: Provide numbered steps to reproduce this issue so developers can replicate them.
+      placeholder: |
         1. Go to '...'
-2. Click on '....'
+        2. Click on '...'
-3. Scroll down to '....'
-4. Feed the capybara
+        3. Feed the capybara
-4. See error (described well above)

-**Expected behaviour**
+        4. Wait for the pooping event
+        5. Event occurs normally
+        5. Observe the error: sound loops forever
+    validations:
+      required: true

+  - type: input
+    id: expected-behavior
+    attributes:
+      label: Expected behavior
-A clear and concise description of what you expect to happen (but something else happens instead).
+      description: What did you expect to happen instead?

-**Screenshots**
+      placeholder: eg. The sound plays once, then stops.
+    validations:
+      required: true

+  - type: textarea
+    id: screenshots
+    attributes:
+      label: Screenshots or videos
-If applicable, add screenshots to help explain your problem.
+      description: Add screenshots or videos to help explain the problem, if applicable.

-**System Info (please complete the following information):**
+  - type: textarea
+    id: system-info
+    attributes:
+      label: System Information
+      description: Please provide details about your environment.
+      placeholder: |
- - OS: [e.g. macOS Ventura 13.2.1]
+        - OS: macOS Ventura 13.2.1
- - Device: [e.g. 2022 M2 MacBook Air 13" 8GB/256GB]
+        - Device: 2022 M2 MacBook Air 13" 8GB/256GB
- - CappyHappy Version [e.g. v0.0.1]
+        - CappyHappy Version: v0.0.1 (beta)
- - Any other important info related to your system

-**Additional context**
-Add any other context about the problem here.
-Be as detailed as you can, but try to only submit relevant info.
-If you don't know, you can probably add it (but censor out personal details.)
-Include relevant logs by running the CappyHappy executable in the terminal (let us know if you need help with this)
+        - Other relevant details
+    validations:
+      required: true

+  - type: textarea
+    id: additional-context
+    attributes:
+      label: Additional context
+      description: Add any other relevant context, logs, or information here.
+Please censor personal details.
+    placeholder: eg. The Capybara continues with its AI events like normal after this, but the sound loops forever.
+Note that other sounds, like walking or feeding, still play on top of this looping sound.